Hiking the Rob Roy Way: An 8-Day Self-Guided Adventure in Scotland

 Along the way, we’d heard from another hiker about a couple from North Carolina also walking the trail.
 That day, we finally met them—Al and Bette—and ended up hiking the rest of the way together.

-When we realized, we just laughed.
+When we realized we’d gone off track, we just laughed.
 None of us had been paying attention, but it felt like part of the day’s adventure.

-It was fine—we figured out where we’d gone wrong and retraced our steps.
-While retracing our steps, a line of old roadsters drove past us, the drivers all waving as they went by.
+It was fine—we figured out where we’d gone wrong and turned back.
+As we retraced our steps, a line of old roadsters drove past us, the drivers all waving as they went by.

 Hiking the Rob Roy Way, Scotland